Dr. Lemmo’s clinical experiences with DCA: intravenous and oral.

 We have to first remember that DCA is considered an environmental hazardous chemical of which chronic use has been shown in mice to be damaging to the liver and induce cancer growth.
 Ironically, the DCA doses used in animal toxicology experiments are very similar to those used clinically or as a medicine for the chronic or acute treatment of metabolic or cardiovascular diseases.
 So for patients who are considering long-term use of DCA, and especially in those who are using DCA for reducing their cancer recurrence risks (i.e. long-term users), this may be something to consider.

-Another more common side-effect when DCA is used orally, because of the vinegar-like properties, it may irritate the stomach and especially in those who are sensitive already.
+Another possible side-effect when DCA is used orally, because of the vinegar-like properties, is it may irritate the stomach and especially in those who are sensitive already.
 It may be advised that in interested patients, that a stomach protective medicine be used alongside DCA.
+This potential side-effect is fairly uncommon.

 Some of the published data

 In mainstream literature there have been 5 cases in patients with brain tumors (i.e. Glioblastoma) where 3 patients appeared to respond on MRI scan and 4/5 were stable after 15 months.
 DCA was used alongside their conventional treatment program.
 There is also a case report of a patient with Non-Hodgkin’s Lymphoma Stage IV who has gone into remission after beginning DCA alone.
-There are other medical centers, like myself, who have yet to publish some of their positive findings in journals (which I will to do in the near future).
+There are other medical centers, like myself, who are beginning to publish some of their positive findings in journals.

 According to research from Dr. Michelakis in Alberta, it was shown that approximately a 3 month period of time was needed before DCA can be detected in the blood when used orally.
-Perhaps it better accumulates in tissues and the cerebral spinal fluid, which is not common or more difficult to test.
-I suspect that an initial loading dose by intravenous injection may be needed followed by a maintenance oral dose in most patients to attain an optimal therapeutic effect.
+Perhaps it better accumulates in tissues and the cerebral spinal fluid, which is not common and somewhat challenging to test.
+I suspect that an initial loading dose by intravenous injection may be needed followed by a maintenance oral dose in a group of patients to help attain a more rapid, optimal therapeutic effect.
 The intravenous route may be an ideal means for patients who are able do this followed by an oral maintenance dosing program (i.e. the same has been observed with the use of vitamin C oral vs intravenous)

 Together with other treatments appears ideal

-DCA appears to have a better affinity for targeting cancers in the brain & nervous system for some reason (whether it started or spread there) and it also appears to work quickly when the conditions are right which is why a whole-person approach to cancer is important.
-In patients with cancers which have tendencies for spreading to the brain and central nervous system (i.e. advanced lung, melanoma, kidney, and breast cancers) DCA may also have potential for acting as a preventative or protective agent as well?
+DCA appears to have an affinity for targeting cancers in the brain & nervous system for some reason (whether it started or spread there) and it also appears to work quickly when the conditions are right which is why a whole-person approach to cancer is important.
+We have recently published an article discussing this issue as well which can be found at the Journal of Medical Cases .
+In patients with cancers which have tendencies for spreading to the brain and central nervous system (i.e. advanced lung, melanoma, kidney, breast cancers, etc.) DCA may also have a potential application for acting as a preventative or protective agent as well?
 To my knowledge only radiation is used in this capacity.
-Some of my colleagues are using DCA for other types of cancers and are reporting some interesting findings – again using a combination approach appears the ideal way to go!
+Some of my colleagues are using DCA for other types of cancers and are reporting some interesting findings – again using a combination approach appears to ensure the greater success.

 Because DCA is a prescriptive item in Canada and the US, people who are interested in its use need to be evaluated by a licensed healthcare professional and preferably by one who has cancer care experience.
-LEMMO Integrated Cancer Care Inc has been pioneering the use of DCA by intravenous injection since 2008 and this route may hold an added key in helping patients in more acute situations, where time is critical to achieve a quicker therapeutic effect.
+LEMMO Integrated Cancer Care Inc has been pioneering the use of DCA by intravenous injection and oral routes since 2008.
+The intravenous route may hold an added key in helping those patients in more acute situations, where time is critical to try and achieve a more rapid therapeutic effect.